adrianpearman/RocketRoseCodingChallenge/README.md

 7. Victory

 # Installing the application
-To install the required dependancies for the application, run the command **yarn run install-app**
+To install the required dependancies for the application, run the command **yarn run install-server** then **yarn run install-client**.

 # Running the application
-To run the application on a local machine, run the command **yarn run dev**
+To run the application on a local machine, run the command **yarn run dev**.

+### Note on using yarn
+If yarn isn't installed on your local machine, replacing yarn scripts with npm will also run the application

 # Future Considerations
 1. Create additional logic to render the bonus driver based on input changes to the json file.